 The Prague Beer Museum

-Boasting 30 different beers on tap, the beer museum is an amazing place to go and indulge in a unique flavor.
+For beer connoisseurs and dabblers, Prague is a great city to visit.
+Not only is beer inexpensive, but it is also a beverage that holds an ancient history in this city (the first brewery known to exist was in 993).
+Boasting 30 different beers on tap, the Prague Beer Museum is an amazing place to go and indulge in a unique flavor.
 My personal favorite that I tried while there was the raspberry beer, it was absolutely delicious, I could barely take this picture of it before I chugged it down

-Another great feature of the beer museum is their prices.
-All listed in their menu packet describing all the different flavors and sizes which they offer.
+Another great feature of the beer museum is their prices and size offerings.
+Everything is listed in their menu packet describing all the different flavors and sizes which they offer.
 It is truly fantastic, as one can try a mini pint (probably about 1/2 or 1/3 of a pint in volume, I really don’t remember) of their different tap beers, so in case a unique flavor isn’t all that you hoped it would be, finishing it isn’t a big deal.

 The Clock Tower BAR CRAWL